therichest7/UMD-Myles-Lane/README.md

 * I use R for doing analyses
 * I use Evernote to keep track of my notes
 * I use github for version control

+“tips to organizing research
+Name?

+Richard Ayodele jr 􏰀

+What kind of scientist do you you tell people you are at dinner parties?

+computer scientist 􏰀

+In the past month, what are the three main activities you have been doing at work? nothing

+􏰀 What are the three most important tools/strategies you use for organizing your work?

+nothing